-One thing about the Texas Rangers: Historically, they've excelled at swinging the bats.
+One thing about the Rangers: Historically, they've excelled at swinging the bats.

 The National Baseball Hall of Fame and Museum's collection of more than 40,000 three-dimensional pieces contains artifacts that tell the story of the game's legendary players, moments and triumphs.
-Beginning this summer and running through the end of 2020, the Museum will share some of those memorable artifacts through a new limited-time experience: Starting Nine, which features nine artifacts from each of the 30 current MLB franchises.
-Whether you've visited before, or you've always wanted to check it out, this is another great reason to plan a visit to the National Baseball Hall of Fame and Museum -- the spiritual home of America's Pastime -- in beautiful Cooperstown, New York.
+Whether you've visited before, or you've always wanted to check it out, there's always a great reason to plan a visit to the National Baseball Hall of Fame and Museum -- the spiritual home of America's Pastime -- in beautiful Cooperstown, New York.

 1. Maximum efficiency

 Fun facts: Ron Hansen's contribution to Rangers history dates back to when the team was known as the Washington Senators and played in the nation's capital.
 Hansen, who was at shortstop for the Senators on July 30, 1968, in Cleveland, grabbed Joe Azcue's line drive up the middle with Dave Nelson on first base and Russ Snyder on second.
 Both runners broke on Bruce Howard's full-count pitch to Azcue.
 Since Hansen was moving to his left as he corralled Azcue's smash, he had no trouble stepping on second base to retire Nelson.
 Chasing and tagging Snyder, who was racing toward second, was just as easy.
 This was about the only thing that went right for the Senators that night.
 Hansen struck out in all four of his plate appearances and Washington lost, 10-1.
 Depicted is the glove Hansen used to turn the first unassisted triple play in 41 years.